bvenner/categorical-semiotics/outline.md

 Discuss Lawvere's work in translating Hegel's work into category theory.
 Relationship between Peirce and Hegel, reason

+Unity and identity of opposites as adjoint cylinder.

 # Modality

+Modality as adjoint logic.
+Continuing reflection theme as adjunctions of adjunctions.

 # Continuity